-Opening en keynote van Mpho Tutu van Furth
+Opening and keynote by Mpho Tutu van Furth

 11-11-2025 , Plenaire zaal

-In the opening session at the SURF Onderwijsdagn we welcome the South African Anglican priest Mpho Tutu van Furth for her keynote.
+In the opening session of the SURF Onderwijsdagen, the South African Anglican priest Mpho Tutu van Furth will be our keynote speaker.

-At the SURF Onderwijsdagen she will address how this philosophy can help us to find the right balance between autonomy, your own identity (as a person but also as an institution) and cooperation.
+At the SURF Onderwijsdagen Tutu van Furth will address how this philosophy can help us find the right balance between autonomy, our own identities (as a person but also as an institution) and cooperation.

 Mpho Tutu van Furth is a Anglican priest, writer, artist and activist.
 She is the daughter of Archbishop, human rights activist and Nobel Peace Prize winner Desmond Tutu (1931-2021) and grew up in apartheid South Africa.